 In the first blog in this series, I talked about what guaranteed delivery is, how it works, and why you should probably use it for your streaming projects and adapters.
 If you missed it, you can read the introduction here.

 Now, in the second part, I’ll be discussing how to use guaranteed delivery with subscriptions in three different scenarios: for bindings, for streaming output adapters, and for SDK subscribers.

 How to subscribe with guaranteed delivery for project bindings

 If you are using a binding between a stream or window in two different projects, make sure you add the necessary guaranteed delivery options in the project configuration (CCR) file for your project, either through studio:

-or CCL code in a text editor:
+or through a text editor: